pehor/myportfoliowebsite/README.md

 # My Portfolio website
-This repository is meant to be an example and a starting point for building a static website generator.
-It uses Next.js to generate a static website.
+This website was built with two purposes in mind: to serve as a personal website and as a developer's portfolio item.
+The goal of the project was to create an easy to build and cheap to maintain site whilst being able to demonstrate website building capabilities.
+(I.e. I wanted to avoid using WordPress and the like) The site is built with React.js, and is statically rendered by Next.js.
+Styling is done with CSS modules using SCSS and designed in a basic responsive way.
+The results are served from S3 through CloudFront.

+# Deployment
 Scripts are included to deploy the results to AWS S3.

-There are simple static pages and generated static pages.
-The `dummyData` folder is included to emulate a simple CMS as the data source for the generated pages (see `src/pages/posts`).
-This data is read at build time from there.

-# Setup to support deployment to AWS S3
+## Setup to support deployment to AWS S3
 - set up an AWS S3 bucket at https://s3.console.aws.amazon.com/

 You need to create an S3 bucket.
 It needs to be set up for static website hosting.
 Blocking public access should be turned off.